mmoelter/Phys132/README.md

-# Phys 133 at Cal Poly
+# Phys 132 at Cal Poly
-E&amp;M materials
+Waves and Oscillations materials